Introduction

 Tactics and Organization in Battle

 The Spartan army’s hierarchical structure paid off in battle through the execution of the phalanx formation.
 The hoplites formed a rectangular block of men, typically eight ranks deep.
-Each file of men was led by an enomotarch at the front and a ouragos (file closer) at the rear.
+Each file of men was led by an enomotarch at the front and an ouragos (file closer) at the rear.
 The ourago’s job was to prevent anyone from fleeing and to ensure pressure from behind kept the formation tight.
+The depth could be doubled for specific tactical needs, such as when facing a numerically superior enemy.

 Notable Figures and Commanders in Spartan Military History